OptimalBits/redbird/README.md

 ## Cluster support
-Redbird support automatic support for node cluster.
-Just specify in the options object the number of processes that you want Redbird to use.
-Redbird will automatically re-start any thread thay may crash automatically, increasing even more its reliability.
+Redbird supports automatic node cluster generation.
+To use, just specify the number of processes that you want Redbird to use in the options object.
+Redbird will automatically restart any thread that crashes, increasing reliability.

 ```js
 var redbird = new require('redbird')({